Admissions

 ADMISSION REQUIREMENTS

-- Copy of your Bachelor’s degree certificate or equivalent and its translation into Estonian or English (both, copies and translations have to be attested by notary).
+— Copy of your bachelor’s degree certificate or equivalent, and its translation into Estonian or English (please check the requirements here)

 — Copy of the data page of your passport or ID-card